tjheffner/jekyll-portfolio/readme.md

-Personal website/portfolio/blog built using the [Jekyll static-site generator](http://jekyllrb.com)
+Personal website/portfolio/blog built using the [Jekyll static-site generator](http://jekyllrb.com).

+See it live at: tjheffner.github.io

 From the main directory: